aws/aws-cdk/packages/@aws-cdk/aws-redshift/README.md

 ```
 By default, the master password will be generated and stored in AWS Secrets Manager.

-By default a default database (`default_db`) will be created upon construction.
-To change the name set `defaultDatabaseName` attribute.
+A default database named `default_db` will be created in the cluster.
+To change the name of this database set the `defaultDatabaseName` attribute in the constructor properties.

 ### Connecting